Revision 22-3; Effective July 1, 2022

 Alien Sponsor's Death

-The Texas Bureau of Vital Statistics (BVS), if available, is considered the primary source of verification of death.
-If BVS is available but the date of death (DOD) does not match reported information, accept BVS as verification.
+The Texas Bureau of Vital Statistics (BVS) is the primary verification source for death.
+If BVS is available, but the date of death (DOD) does not match reported information, accept BVS as verification.
 No additional verification is required.

 If BVS verification is not available, verify the DOD using two of the following sources: